 Also, in conjunction with Sankei Shimbun Co., Ltd. and Sekisui House, Ltd., we set up the Disaster Response Kids’ Education Support Project, which won a Japan Resilience Award (Award for Excellence) in 2019.
 The initiative was conducted for two years, and offered a disaster response and disaster mitigation experiential learning program for parents and children.
 It was run by an executive committee organized by three companies, aiming to communicate the experience of an earthquake to the next generation.

 The Daigas Group also engages in food education.
-We hold food education seminars and workshops for schools and childcare providers, and produce and distribute The Food Education Book, a teaching text for elementary schools (240,000 booklets distributed since 2008).
+We hold food education seminars and workshops for schools and childcare providers, and produce and distribute the Food Education Book, a teaching text for elementary schools (270,000 copies distributed since 2008, and a revised new edition issued in September 2019 in line with the revision of the Guidelines for the Course of Study issued by the government).
 We have developed a Japanese Soup Stock Workshop for teaching Kansai-area cooking flavor/culture, as well as a wide range of cooking workshops in collaboration with local universities and governments on the themes of local production for local consumption and food and health.
 We also hold a contest for the Kinki region based on the National Parent-Child Cooking Contest.

 Direct exchange of opinions between representatives of consumer groups and management